zibz0017/QuartzVault/content/Semicha/Siman 90/Halachos.md

 	2. There is milk that is in grooves in the udder.
 The milk then gets the taste of meat.
 The milk gets cooked out, but we are concerned that the person won't cook it all the way and so we asur it. (ש"ך 5)
 7. Technically, it should really just be the amount of milk that has drained out of the udder and into the meat.
 However, since this is hard to measure, we say treat it like the whole udder is asur. (ש"ך 4)
 8. See ט"ז 2 for why it only needs to be 59x.
 9. The reason for the difference between udder cooked by itself vs cooked with other meat is that the milk in the udder has taste of the udder and the udder has taste from the milk.
-As such, חז"ל were not גוזר on a case when the udder and milk are cooked by themselves. (בדי Hashulchan bringing down the Trumas Hadeshen bringing down the Levush)
+As such, חז"ל were not גוזר on a case when the udder and milk are cooked by themselves. (בדי השלחן bringing down the Trumas Hadeshen bringing down the Levush)
 10. There is no difference between a baby cow (that doesn't give milk) and a mother cow. (ש"ך 2)
 ### Udder Falls into Second Pot
 1. If the udder falls into a second pot after falling into the first: